mixpanel/docs/docs/Tracking/how-tos/debugging.md

 User Profiles allow you to see the events feed and all user properties for a specific user.
 The Activity Feed displays a user's entire event history.
 The most recent activity appears at the top of the list.
 By reviewing User Profiles, you can validate:

 1. User Properties set on the profile correctly.
 Keep in mind that user properties should reflect **the most recent value** of the property, unlike event properties which reflect the value at the time of the event.
 2. Whether the expected events are appearing in the Activity Feed correctly and in order.
+For example, if you only trigger an event onces but two instances of the event appear in the event stream, you should check your initialization and the logic triggering the event for errors.

 ![User Profile](https://raw.githubusercontent.com/ranic/mixpanel-docs/main/media/Tracking/user-profile.png)